Chair: Matthew Huss

 PSY 441.
 Developmental Cognitive Neuroscience.
 3 credits.

 This course will explore how thinking develops and changes throughout the lifespan.
 Topics discussed will include how neurocognitive architecture changes (i.e., brain changes) underlie behavioral changes in memory, attention, reading, and decision-making.
 Scientific experiments on development will be examined.
-P or CO: PSY 201.
+P: PSY 201.

 PSY 463.
 Forensic Psychology.
 3 credits.
 SP